codercahol/chlamy-ImPi/README.md

 in the `data` directory in this project.
 Then run the image processing pipeline:

 ```
-python run_well_segmentation_preprocessing.py
+python well_segmentation_preprocessing/main.py
 ```

-This should store a bunch of `.npy` files in the `output` directory.
+This should store a bunch of `.npy` files in the `output/well_segmentation_cache` directory.
 Note- you can skip this step, and download the `.npy` files directly from a shared cache here: https://drive.google.com/drive/folders/1LB1znkc95zbgKAPVU2Rz4MMwbdcjtsBK